s4ke/Master-Thesis/src/md/030-parrows.md

 ~~~~

 By restricting the implementations of our backends to a specific `conf` type,
-we also get interoperability between backends for free as it serves as a discriminator
+we also get interoperability between backends for free because it serves as a discriminator
 for which backend has to be used.
 We can therefore parallelise one
 part of a program using one backend, and do the same for the next but with another one by
 just passing a different configuration type.